gosukehommaEX/simFastBOIN/cran-comments.md

 * Vectorized implementation with superior performance (2-5x faster than traditional approaches)
 * Full compatibility with BOIN methodology (results match BOIN package within 0.5%)
 * Multi-scenario simulation support for protocol development
+* Customizable safety and toxicity thresholds (NEW in 1.3.2)
 * Publication-ready table formatting with multiple output options
 * Comprehensive vignettes and documentation
-* All tests pass successfully (116 tests across all platforms)
+* All tests pass successfully (156 tests across all platforms)

 ## Reverse dependencies